thatduy/SearchNews-IR/README.md

 Download Netbeans IDE to open and run this project: https://netbeans.org/downloads/

-You must add json-simple-1.1.jar to project run code
+You must add json-simple-1.1.jar to Libs in project to run code